USS Horace A. Bass: Peacetime service 1953-1969

 Upon her arrival at Yokosuka on 3 August 1950, Horace A. Bass became flagship of an amphibious control squadron, and took part in various training landings in Japan.
 She also conducted three survey operations and two demolition assignments on the Korean coast, where the armistice was now in effect.
 She visited other Pacific ports during this period before departing Yokosuka on 5 April 1954.

 She operated off the United States West Coast on training cruises and antisubmarine exercises until getting underway for the Far East again on 23 October 1954.
 She carried on practice landings in South Korea and took part in fleet exercises until February 1955, when she moved to the Taiwan Strait to evacuate Nationalist Chinese troops from the Tachen Islands.
 With this important Cold War operation over, Horace A. Bass steamed to Haiphong, French Indochina, on 26 February 1955 to take part in Operation Passage to Freedom, as thousands of Vietnamese from the north fled the advance of Communist forces.
 The transporting of these civilians to the south was completed on 20 March 1955, and Horace A. Bass was underway from Sasebo, Japan, on 4 April 1955, bound for San Diego.

 After her arrival Horace A. Bass was transferred to the United States Atlantic Fleet, transiting the Panama Canal between 2 June 1955 and 4 June 1955 and arriving at Philadelphia, Pennsylvania, on 10 June 1955.
 She was then assigned to the 4th Naval District as a United States Naval Reserve training ship.

 During the years that followed, Horace A. Bass made short cruises with naval reservists to Caribbean ports, Nova Scotia, and Newfoundland, helping to maintain the skills of hundreds of reserve officers and men.

 Horace A. Bass arrived at Orange, Texas, on 3 November 1958, and decommissioned there on 9 February 1959.
 She entered the Atlantic Reserve Fleet at Orange.

 She was recommissioned at an unrecorded date.
 She was redesignated as an "amphibious transport, small" and LPR-124 on 1 January 1969.

 Decommissioning and disposal

 Horace A. Bass was decommissioned on 30 July 1969 and stricken from the Naval Register on 15 September 1974.
-She was sold for scrapping on 11 August 1975 to J. R. Steel, Inc. of Houston, Texas, for $79,002 (USD).
+She was sold for scrapping on 11 August 1975 to J. R. Steel, Inc. of Houston, Texas, for US$79,002.